The Graco 4Ever is the most popular convertible car seat at the moment, and for good reason.

 Graco’s Safety Surround technology protects a child’s head and meets both Graco’s side impact testing and Europe’s Draft.
-While some of Graco’s products still use the Safety Surround technology, Graco has removed the Graco 4Ever with Safety Surround page from its site.
+While some of Graco’s products still use the Safety Surround technology, they have removed the 4Ever with Safety Surround page from their site.

 On Amazon, the product can be purchased from a single seller, and a quick look at retail sites hints that this product may soon be obsolete.
 Should you buy it while it’s still out there?
 Maybe, but I wouldn’t.

-The 4Ever’s seat cushion is machine washable, and the buckle can be cleaned with a damp cloth.
-Other metal and plastic parts of the Graco 4Ever can be washed with mild soap and cool water.
+The seat cushion is machine washable, and the buckle can be cleaned with a damp cloth.
+Other metal and plastic parts can be washed with mild soap and cool water.
 Be sure not to immerse the harness straps, though – they’re spot-clean only.

 What colors and patterns can I get?

 The car seat comes in several modern patterns, perfect for either gender.
 Some of the more popular colors are Kylie (light gray and white car seat with pink accents), Nova (blue-gray with medium gray accents), and Cameron (light gray with medium and dark gray accents).
 Other colors include the black- and white-striped Studio, light gray and black Matrix, bright pink and black Azalea, red and light gray Cougar, and teal and light gray Basin.